A Beginners Guide to Working with a Financial Advisor

 I've been planning on writing this particular blog for about six months.
 But each time I got ready to write it, another, easier topic would spring up, and I would write about that instead.
 So much for tackling things head-on.
 The topics of financial planning and financial advice in general have been very important to me over the years, so I wanted to make sure that I didn't write this particular piece until I thought I could write it to the best of my ability.

-Start Your Day on The Beach
+Financial Advisors: Start Your Day on The Beach

 My morning started at about 5 AM.
 I don't normally get up this early but I'm studying for my certified financial planner exam in November—so duty calls.
 After a bit of study my wife and I got my nine-year-old son ready for school.